outercloudstudio/Outers-Server-Utils/README.md

-# Basic Npcs
+# Simple Npcs
 The purpose of this mob is to be able to create respawnable NPC groups or individuals.
+Simple NPCs is completely server sided!

 ## Idea
 1. Summon entity and modify it to desired effect